HF Field Ops Gear-up. Dipole Antenna Tuning. Post #1406.

-If you can't view this video, please insert this title URL into your browser search box: https://www.youtube.com/watch?v=cgdP8ao71Cc.
+If you can't see the video, please insert this title URL into your browser search box: https://www.youtube.com/watch?v=cgdP8ao71Cc.
+You should also get the author's script and a list of NVIS technical references.

 For the latest Amateur Radio news and information, please visit these websites: